ExMacro/hass_ensto_ble/README.md

 ## Note
 - This is an early development version.
 It's a hobby project and will be developed slowly for my own purposes.
 Please be patient.
-- Currently support only one Ensto BLE thermostat
 - Currently this integration does not work with ESP32 bluetooth proxy
 - Currently this integration supports a limited amount of functionality compared to Ensto Heat app
 - Integration tested on Raspberry PI 4, Home Assistant OS 14.1, Supervisor 2024.12.3, Core 2025.1.4